 Do you have a foster care program?

 Yes, and the whole family can help with this rewarding job!
 We’re always looking for people who can provide temporary care and housing to young or ill animals.
 The animals would live with you for a period of a few weeks until they can be returned to St. Hubert’s for adoption.
-You don’t need to attend a volunteer orientation session in order to do foster care.
-Contact the volunteer office for more information 973-514-5920.
+To begin the foster process, fill out the foster application.

 Is there a minimum time commitment?

 Please consider whether or not you are able to honor this commitment before completing the application.
-We do make an exception to the 6 month commitment for students who are home for the summer and wish to work as kennel assistants (16 years +) or in Doggy Day Care (18 years +).
+We do make an exception to the 6 month commitment for students who are home for the summer.

 How do I set my schedule?